Dental Implants in Melbourne

 Cost of Dental Implants

 When you are planning for dental implants, the cost of the procedure is a big factor to consider -- and the final price tag will depend on a few things in particular.
-During a consultation, Dr. Chenet will consider how many teeth you are missing, where in the jaw they are located, and other factors to give you an estimate for what you can expect to pay.
+During a consultation, Dr. Chenet will consider how many teeth you are missing, where along the jaw they are located, and other factors to give you an estimate for what you can expect to pay.
 Once we have a number in mind, we can discuss ways to make your dental implant procedure fit squarely within your budget.